 Here are similar variants:

-- How do you share expertise with teams you don't manage: Probes whether you create learning systems that scale beyond your direct time
+- How do you share expertise with teams you don't manage?
+Probes whether you create learning systems that scale beyond your direct time.

-- Describe a program you built to level up engineers organization-wide: Tests your ability to design repeatable frameworks for knowledge transfer
+- Describe a program you built to level up engineers organization-wide: Tests your ability to design repeatable frameworks for knowledge transfer.

-- Tell me about helping someone grow beyond your immediate scope: Evaluates whether your influence extends across organizational boundaries
+- Tell me about helping someone grow beyond your immediate scope: Evaluates whether your influence extends across organizational boundaries.

 Candidates stumble when they describe isolated coffee chats or occasional pairing sessions.
 That shows kindness but not organizational impact.
 Strong responses follow a clear structure: start with the situation that creates the need—"new microservice owners struggled with on-call quality" or "junior engineers lacked system design exposure"—then detail systematic solutions.